JhouLab/Pi5WebcamRecorder/README.md

 # KNOWN SHORTCOMINGS:

-1. The last frame of video may not record.
+1. The last frame of video may not be recorded to the hard drive.
 This appears to be a bug in FFMPEG, which OpenCV uses.

-2. ImageJ/FIJI is a handy way to quickly view files on Windows, but this does not appear to work on the Raspberry Pi, again due to issues with FFMPEG.
+2. On Windows, it is convenient to use ImageJ/FIJI to quickly view videos, but this does not appear to work on the Raspberry Pi, again due to issues with FFMPEG.
 A cumbersome workaround is to decompress video using:

          ffmpeg input.avi -c:v rawvideo output.avi